Growing Edible Flowers at Home

 Home-grown flowers, free from pesticides and soiling by dogs and other pets are best.
 Many of the plants listed here as having edible flowers are widely offered for sale.
-However, unless they’re labelled for ‘culinary purposes’ grow them on for at least three months to reduce the risk of pesticide residues, and only harvest subsequent flowerings.
+However, unless they’re labelled for ‘culinary purposes’ grow them on for at least three months.
+This is to reduce the risk of pesticide residues and only harvest subsequent flowerings.

 Edible flowers from your vegetable patch include herb flowers like basil, chives, mint, rosemary and thyme impart a more subtle flavour to food than the leaves.

 Borage (Borago offincinalis) – the cucumber flavour of these attractive blue flowers adds interest to cakes, salads and pate.
 Flowers are easily removed and can be frozen in ice cubes or crystallized.

 Dill (Anethum graveolens) – aniseed flavour, ideal addition to salads, vegetables and fish dishes.
 Add flowers to mayonnaise, white sauce and pickles.
 Chives (Allium schoenoprasum) – mild onion flavour, good in salads, egg dishes and sauces for fish.

 Clover (Trifolium pratense) – both red and white clover flowers can be used to garnish fruit and green salads or make wine from whole red flowers.
 Courgette or marrow flowers (Cucurbita cvs) – can be eaten hot in a tomato sauce or cold stuffed with cooked rice, cheese, nuts or meat.